drifter1/javagraphalgorithms/README.md

 A short Description of this repository:
 Implementations of Graph Algorithms in the Object-Oriented Programming Language: "Java".

-This is the Github repository that gives you access to all the Code written during the Steemit-Series: "Java Graphs" of Steemit user @drifter1 (which is me).
+This is a Github repository that gives you access to all the Code written during the Steemit-Series: "Java Graphs" of Steemit user @drifter1 (which is me).

 Until now I implemented the following:
 Adjacency Matrix and List implementation of a Graph -> https://steemit.com/programming/@drifter1/programming-java-graphs-introduction